Bachelor of Music (Music Performance, Musicology, Ethnomusicology, Composition)

 Music Performance audition

-You will be required to attend (or submit) more than one audition if you apply for multiple specialisations or instruments.
+You will be required to submit more than one audition if you apply for multiple specialisations or instruments.
 Please check the requirements for each specialisation as they may differ.

 - Applicants should prepare three contrasting pieces/movements demonstrating their skill on the instrument they wish to study (approx. 15-20 minutes).
 For voice, three contrasting pieces are required (approx. 10 minutes).